CartoDB/carto.js/doc/getting_started.md

 # Getting Started

-The simplest way to use a visualization created in CartoDB on an external site is as follows:
+The simplest way to use a visualization created in CARTO on an external site is as follows:

 ```html
 <link rel="stylesheet" href="http://libs.cartocdn.com/cartodb.js/v3/3.15/themes/css/cartodb.css" />